Elders & Members

 Non-Gunaikurnai Spouses and Partners

-Note: Parks VIC (PV), Department Environment Land Waters Planning (DELWP) staff may ask for proof of identification, and they may also call GLaWAC to confirm you are Gunaikurnai.
+Note: Parks VIC (PV), Department Energy, Environment and Climate Action (DEECA), and Victorian Fisheries Authority staff may ask for proof of identification, and they may also call GLaWAC to confirm you are Gunaikurnai.

 How to become a Member?